Preparation of Pu-erh tea

 Your leaves and accessories are ready.
 Here are the steps of this traditional Chinese method:

-• Rinse and heat the equipment in boiling water
+• Rinse and heat the equipment with boiling water

-• Cover them with water at high temperature (90 to 95 °C) for a few seconds, in order to rinse and unroll them
+• Cover them with high-temperature water (90 to 95°C) for a few seconds, to rinse and unfurl them

 • Pour this first infusion over the rest of the accessories

-• Empty the different containers, handling them with the tongs
+• Empty the different containers, handling them with tongs

-• Repeat the operation, leaving to infuse a little longer
+• Repeat the operation, letting it steep a little longer

 • Pour the infusion into the pitcher, then into the cup

-• Wait a few minutes and then enjoy!
+• Wait a few minutes and it's time to taste!

-Note that with the same quantity of leaves, you can make about ten infusions.
-This depends, among other things, on the fermentation process.
+Note that with the same amount of leaves, you can make about ten infusions.
+This depends, among other things, on the fermentation.

 Gong Fu Cha has several advantages.
-The small containers allow you to quickly lower the temperature of the drink.
-And putting the tea in the pitcher prevents the leaves from brewing too long, which spoils the flavors.
+The small-sized containers allow, in particular, to quickly lower the temperature of the drink.
+And putting the tea in the pitcher prevents the leaves from steeping too long, which spoils the aromas.

-In addition to its flavors, this fermented tea from Yunnan, helps control cholesterol.
-This makes it a high quality product.
+In addition to its flavors, this fermented tea from Yunnan helps control cholesterol.
+This makes it a high-quality product.
 It requires a few minutes of your time before tasting.
-But now you know how to prepare a Pu Erh tea to enjoy all its benefits.
+But now you know how to prepare Pu-erh tea to enjoy all its benefits.